stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 seo_title: "#stratapp is a management consulting goldmine"
 seo_description: "#stratapp is a management consulting goldmine.
 Clients remain in full control.
 Consultants open a  whole new world on selling work.
-The big opportunity is on-selling, as #stratapp provides more insights than any other tech."
+The big opportunity is onselling, as #stratapp provides more insights than any other tech."
 feature_image: ''

 ---